unameit10000000/reallysimpleagent/README.md

 ![Crypto Tracking Output](images/cli_output2.png)

 ## 🔤 | About
 Currently the tracking of cryptocurrency prices is supported, however there are placeholders for fetching weather, performing calculations and providing Wikipedia search results, both which have yet to be implemented. (feel free to fork and submit a PR) Furthermore the Agent CLI provides a interactive chat, similar to ChatGPT and different language models are supported.
-(Haiku, Sonnet)

-## ✅ | Most recent update
-- Added cryptocurrency price tracking functionality
-- Implemented automated scheduling system
-- Added real-time console notifications for scheduled tasks
-- Integrated price data logging to file system
+(Haiku, Sonnet).
+Additionally, the agent now uses AI-driven command interpretation instead of keyword matching, making it a bit more 'intelligent'.

 ## 🌟 | Features and Actions
 - **Interactive CLI**: Engage with the assistant through simple text prompts.